 California HOPE 805 works to assess and address the post-disaster needs of individuals and communities directly or indirectly affected by the Thomas Fire and 1/9 Debris Flow.
 Through outreach, education, crisis counseling, and resource referrals, we support the short-term recovery and the long-term resiliency of Santa Barbara County.
+We are supporting our community through April 26, 2019.

 To connect community members to resources